elec-e8408-mini-project-2025/project-documentation/README.md

 }
 ```

-The communication between Web Application and LilyGo Application MUST use commands like GET and POST to inform the nature of the communication.
+The communication between Web Application and LilyGo Application MUST adhere to RFC-7231 when using GET and POST methods to inform the nature of the communication.

 The communication between Web Application and LilyGo Application SHOULD use the command structure: